-Since computing the optimal Stackelberg strategy for the Network Administrator is NP-hard, we present in this paper a simple strategy that achieves consistent performance improvements.
+Since computing the optimal Stackelberg strategy is NP-hard, we present in this paper a simple strategy that achieves consistent performance improvements.
 Such approach is implemented via the following heuristic:

-- 1. Given the network topology, the network administrator solves a generalized Steiner Tree problem [21] as detailed below in Section 6.1, determining the minimum-cost subnetwork such that the source/destination nodes of each player are connected by a path.
+- 1. Given the network topology, the network administrator solves a generalized Steiner Tree problem [12], determining the minimum-cost subnetwork such that the source / destination nodes of each player are connected by a path.
 Let E^{opt} be the set of edges belonging to such optimal subnetwork. - 2.
 The network administrator chooses all links belonging to E^{opt} , thus offering to share eventually their cost with the other players.
-Therefore, using the notation introduced in Section 3, after this step we have $x_e = 1, \forall e \in E^{opt}$ (that is, the network administrator has already chosen all links that are optimal from a social point of view).

-3. At this point, all the k users play the SAND game exactly as described in Section 3, each trying to optimize its own objective function, which is the same of expression (1).
+Therefore, using the notation introduced in Section III, after this step we have $x_e = 1, \forall e \in E^{opt}$ (that is, the network administrator has already chosen all links that are optimal from a social point of view). - 3.
+At this point, all the k users play the SAND game, each trying to optimize its own objective function, which is the same of expression (1).

 The rationale behind the proposed NAD-SAND game is the following: the network administrator tries to motivate all players to use the links that belong to the socially optimal solution by sharing their cost with network users.
-We will show in the next section that such heuristic is very effective, and permits to obtain dramatic performance improvements with respect to the SAND game.
+We will show in the next Section that such heuristic is very effective, and permits to obtain dramatic performance improvements with respect to the SAND game.

-We observe that the first step of the NAD-SAND game involves solving an NP-Complete problem, i.e. finding the least-cost network topology that connects all source/ destination pairs (s_i, t_i) .
-However, several efficient heuristics and approximation algorithms have been proposed to solve such problem in a reasonable computation time [21, 22, 23].
-In the numerical results presented in the next section we were able to compute exactly the minimum cost generalized Steiner tree using a simple ILP formulation illustrated in Section 6.1, and solving it with the CPLEX 11 solver [24].
+We observe that the first step of the NAD-SAND game involves solving an NP-Complete problem.
+However, several efficient heuristics and approximation algorithms have been proposed to solve such problem in a reasonable computation time [12, 13, 14].
+In the numerical results presented in the next Section we were able to compute exactly the minimum cost generalized Steiner tree using a simple ILP formulation, and solving it with the CPLEX 11 solver [15].